jy1hd/Report_AMLS_23-24-_SN23156812/README.md

 6.tensorboardX
 7.tqdm
 8.seaborn
+9.sklearn

 ·Folder A stores the model code (MLP and CNN models) of the PnemoniaMNIST data set, and Folder B stores the test model code (CNN and RF) of the PathMNIST data set.
 （When running the Random Forest model of Folder B, the fit operation takes a while because the CPU is used instead of the GPU, and the data set is a bit large, so you need to wait for a while.）
+（All code is run based on python 3.7 version）